 The Gulf Islands are located in the Strait of Georgia, between Vancouver Island and mainland British Columbia, and were named one of the world’s best coastal destinations by National Geographic.
 Among the more than 200 islands within the archipelago, inhabited islands include Salt Spring, Pender, Mayne, Denman, Gabriola, Hornby, and Galliano.
-The Gulf Islands are known for their artist communities, locally produced food and wine thanks to its Mediterranean-style climate, and plethora of outdoor and family activities.
+The Gulf Islands are known for their artist communities and locally produced food and wine thanks to the Mediterranean-style climate, and also for their plethora of outdoor and family activities.

 Prince Edward Island

-Prince Edward Island is one of three maritime provinces, Canada‘s smallest province in both size and population, and produces 25% of the country’s potatoes.
-The island is known for its distinctive coastlines – red cliffs juxtaposed against white sandy beaches – as well as the setting of Anne of Green Gables.
+Prince Edward Island is one of three maritime provinces, and although it is Canada‘s smallest province in both size and population, it produces 25% of the country’s potatoes.
+The island is known for its distinctive coastlines – red cliffs juxtaposed against white sandy beaches – as well as for being the setting for Anne of Green Gables.

-The Thousand Islands archipelago – 1,864, to be exact – straddles the Canada/United States border and sits within the Saint Lawrence River.
-Many people traveling from Canada use Kingston, Ontario, as their base before visiting the Thousand Islands, where they can cruise the waterways or visit historic sites, castles, and orchards.
+The Thousand Islands archipelago – 1,864 islands to be exact – straddles the Canada/United States border and sits within the Saint Lawrence River.
+Many people traveling from Canada use Kingston, Ontario, as their base before visiting the Thousand Islands, where they can cruise the waterways or visit historic sites, castles and orchards.

-Sable Island, located 190 miles (300 kilometers) southeast of Halifax, is uninhabited, only accessible by plane or boat, and requires permission from Parks Canada before visiting.
-But its sandy beaches, 350 offshore shipwrecks (earning it the nickname Graveyard of the Atlantic), wild horses, and home to the world’s biggest grey seal breeding colony make it a unique Canadian island.
+Sable Island, located 300km (186mi) southeast of Halifax, is uninhabited, only accessible by plane or boat, and requires permission from Parks Canada before visiting.
+But its sandy beaches, 350 offshore shipwrecks (earning it the nickname Graveyard of the Atlantic), wild horses, and status as being home to the world’s biggest grey-seal breeding colony make it a unique Canadian island.

-Baffin Island is the fifth largest island in the world and home to about 11,000 people.
-Described as “Canada’s Arctic Playground,” it is Baffin’s remote Arctic landscape that makes it beautiful: millions of birds plus narwhals, beluga whales, walruses, and polar bears live around the island at different times of the year.
+Described as “Canada’s Arctic Playground,” Baffin Island is the fifth-largest island in the world and home to about 11,000 people.
+It is Baffin’s remote Arctic landscape that makes it beautiful: millions of birds plus narwhals, beluga whales, walruses, and polar bears live around the island at different times of the year.
 It’s also a prime spot for viewing the Northern Lights.

 Cape Breton Island